 Both solid and engineered wood flooring come in a variety of wood species.
 You can choose those that have the best hardness rating if you want the longest life before needing to refinish.
 Each wood species has a unique appearance, as well, so you can easily get the result that fits your preferences and décor.

-If you are interested in learning more about solid and engineered wood flooring, or about other types of flooring that look like wood, reach out to us at Enterprise Wholesale and Flooring.
+If you are interested in learning more about solid and engineered wood flooring, or about other types of flooring that look like wood, reach out to us at Enterprise Wholesale Flooring and Lighting.
 We work with contractors, builders, interior designers, and DIYers to provide high-quality flooring options that will provide years of performance.
 Visit us today to see all we have to offer in Enterprise, Alabama.